Timebeat Installation Overview

 - Front End - Kibana or Grafana

-For a Timebeat Cloud deployment a representative of Timebeat will provide all the necessary connection details and files required to connect.
-If you are not a Timebeat Cloud customer you will need to deploy the dependancies on your own equipment / environment.
+For a Timebeat Cloud deployment, a representative of Timebeat will provide all the necessary connection details and PKI files required to connect.
+If you are not a Timebeat Cloud customer you will need to deploy the dependencies on your own equipment/environment.

-For light weight installations where you are looking for a similar service to other default timing systems such as chrony or windows time service you can operate Timebeat as a standalone application which reports to a log file (no front end, no alerting).
+For lightweight installations where you are looking for a similar service to other default timing systems such as chrony or windows time service, you can operate Timebeat as a standalone application that reports to a log file, or where it doesn't report at all (no front end, no alerting).

 This will maintain synchronisation on your device extremely well in comparison to alternative solutions but reduces Timebeat's observation capabilities.

 To really get the most return and value from Timebeat there are a couple of dependencies required.
-These are a database, specifically this is an Elastic database, and a front end.
-Timebeat ships with a default dashboard which can be loaded into Kibana; Kibana is a visualisation tool specifically for the Elastic database.
-For Timebeat Enterprise deployments however, we recommend using Grafana, an open source visualisation system, of which we will provide several pre-configured dashboards that you can load into Grafana or you can utilise one of our out of the box container solutions which has the dashboards packaged in as standard.
+These are a database, specifically, this is an Elastic database and a front end.
+Timebeat ships with a default dashboard that can be loaded into Kibana; Kibana is a visualisation tool specifically for the Elastic database.
+For Timebeat Enterprise deployments, however, we recommend using Grafana, an open-source visualisation system, of which we provide several pre-configured dashboards that you can load into Grafana or you can utilise one of our out of the box container solutions which has the dashboards packaged in as standard.

 Database and front end deployment